 I don’t talk about personal finance on here much (ever?) but it’s a passion of mine.
 I work hard on our personal finances.
 I jokingly call myself our family manager because I’m meticulous about tracking.
-I’m committed to our spreadsheet and I could tell you with one quick look at it how much money will be in our checking account on any day from now through March 2019.
+I’m committed to our spreadsheet.
+Want a copy of my financial tracking spreadsheet?
+I shared our financial tracking spreadsheet for free here.
+The beauty of it is this: I could tell you with one quick look at it how much money will be in our checking account on any day from now through March.

 If this sounds terrible to you, don’t worry.
 I enjoy it.
 Though our finances aren’t perfect, we try our best and make good decisions and save money as often as we can.
 But, as the family manager (ha), I’m usually the one making a lot of our day-to-day purchasing decisions that ultimately impact the budget in a big way.
 Here are some of my best tips to save money day-to-day.

 Price check at the big three – Amazon, Target, and Walmart.